 Learn more here.

-Best Things to Do in Porto: On a Map
+Best of Porto: On a Map

-How to Use This Map: Click the tab in the top left hand corner of the map to view the layers (places to go in Porto and Gaia).
-You can click the check marks to hide or show layers.
-If you click the icons on the map, you can get more information about each point of interest.
+How to Use This Map: Click the tab in the top left corner of the map to see a list of the points of interest and to turn layers on/off.
+Click the icons on the map to get more information about each point of interest.

 Best Things to Do in Porto with Kids